Djokzer/chip_8_rust/README.md

 # Chip-8 interpreter in RUST
-A basic Chip-8 interpreter to learn how a emulator works.
+A basic Chip-8 interpreter to learn how an emulator works.

 # Example
 *My chip-8 interpreter executing a simple IBM logo showing rom.*